infinite-table/infinite-react/www/pages/docs/learn/filtering/index.page.md

  * `string` - with the following operators available: `contains`, `eq`, `startsWith` and `endsWith`
  * `number` - with the following operators available: `eq`,`neq`, `gt`, `gte`, `lt` and `lte`

+## Defining Filterable Columns

+By default, all columns are filterable.

+If you want to make columns by default not filterable, use the <PropLink name="columnDefaultFilterable" /> prop and set it to `false`.

+ You can specifically configure each column by using the <PropLink name="columns.defaultFilterable">defaultFilterable</PropLink> property - this overrides the global <PropLink name="columnDefaultFilterable" /> prop.

 ## Understanding Filter Types